PhyloclassTalk/phyloclasstalk.github.io/doc/PhyloclassTalk-1.0.md

 From [https://www-bimas.cit.nih.gov/blastinfo/blaststrategy.html](https://www-bimas.cit.nih.gov/blastinfo/blaststrategy.html)

-_  The High-scoring Segment Pair (HSP) is the fundamental unit of BLAST algorithm output.
+_The High-scoring Segment Pair (HSP) is the fundamental unit of BLAST algorithm output.
 An HSP consists of two sequence fragments of arbitrary but equal length whose  alignment  is locally  maximal  and for which the alignment score meets or exceeds a threshold or cutoff score.
-A set of HSPs is  thus defined  by  two  sequences,  a scoring system, and a cutoff score; this set may be empty if the cutoff score  is  suffi- ciently  high.
-In  the programmatic implementations of the BLAST algorithm described here, each HSP consists of a  seg- ment  from  the  query  sequence  and  one  from  a database sequence.
+A set of HSPs is  thus defined  by  two  sequences,  a scoring system, and a cutoff score; this set may be empty if the cutoff score  is  sufficiently  high.
+In  the programmatic implementations of the BLAST algorithm described here, each HSP consists of a  segment  from  the  query  sequence  and  one  from  a database sequence.
 The sensitivity and speed of the programs can be adjusted  via  the standard BLAST algorithm parameters W, T, and X (Altschul et al., 1990); selectivity of  the  programs can be adjusted via the cutoff score._

 Supported properties of BLAST results are: